 Last year when everything shut down, I had to become my son’s teacher for a few months.
 Okay teacher is a stretch, but I did buy a number of workbooks, games, and activities that were educational.

-One of the best purchases I made during that time was a digital math game that basically had my son run his own pizza parlor.
+One of the best purchases I made during that time was a digital math game (still one of the most fun math games for kids) that basically had my son run his own pizza parlor.
 The program would give him orders, and he would have to take the pizza pieces that came with the game and fulfill the order.

 He loved the game and never really even recognized that it was teaching him a variety of educational skills because he was having so much fun.